hirefrank/www/content/2014-summer-movies.md

 Title: 2014 Summer Calendar of Free Movies in New York City
 Slug: 2014-summer-movies
 Tags: movies, summer, nyc
-Summary: This is an example of a draft post.
+Summary: One calendar with over a dozen venues featuring nearly 100 movies to enjoy free this summer in the city.
 Status: draft

 One of the best things about New York City &mdash; and one that I never take full advantage of &mdash; is the wide array of free outdoor movies during the summer.